A ten-day UAE experience with my favorite people

 Like any enterprising coast city in the world, Dubai is dotted with more tourist spots that showcased its affluence in recent years.
 From the famous landmark infrastructure in the neo-futuristic 211-storey Burj Khalifa (the world’s tallest!), the iconic Burj Al Arab hotel, and basically all the towers in Dubai Marina, the massive Global Village, the ritzy Palm Jumeirah, and the ultra-efficient Dubai Metro system, we couldn’t help but envy the Dubai locals.
 We sure could use such advancements in Manila.

 On my birthday eve, I also got the chance to hang out with my Filipino friend, who had been working in Dubai for about five years now as a graphic artist.
 She’s well adjusted to the life overseas and I could tell she was extremely satisfied with the move.
-We went out for a few drinks and caught up on our own lives.
-On a side note, the thing I found amazing and comforting had been the number of Filipinos present wherever you were in UAE.
+We went out for a few drinks and caught up on our respective lives.
+On a side note: the thing I found amazing and comforting had been the number of Filipinos present wherever in UAE.
 That familiar accent and warm smile were enough to not miss home all that much.